CCA Cruising Guide to Nova Scotia

 Page 177 Charlos Cove

-• Update from Paul Coates, 2022: There is six feet at the end face of the Charlos Cove public wharf.
-The wharf is in reasonable condition but there are no services of any type.
-However, the Seawind Landing Inn is still there and still cranking out good food.
+Update from Paul Coates, 2022: There is six feet at the end face of the Charlos Cove public wharf.
+The wharf is in reasonable condition.
+There are no services of any type at the wharf but the Seawind Landing Inn is still there and cranking out good food.
 Locals advised the wharf in Larry’s River is bigger and better maintained.

 Page 182 Louse Harbour

-• Update from Charles Westropp, 2022: Contrary to the many cautions in the Guide about the narrow channel that leads to the northern anchorage, I entered here twice during 2022 without difficulty.
+Update from Charles Westropp, 2022: Contrary to the many cautions in the Guide about the narrow channel that leads to the northern anchorage, I entered here twice during 2022 without difficulty.
 There is a significant ledge that runs from the nameless island on the east side of the channel taking up about half of its width.
 The shore on the western side of the channel is steep-to and, by favouring it, I carried 12 feet all the way in at mean low water.
 Tuck in by the cliffs that provide good shelter from the south and west and anchor in about 18 feet with good holding.
 It is a delightful and private spot.
+This report is confirmed by others in 2023 (not that things change very much from year to year in these parts).

 Page 184 Little Dover Run